How to install a CD, DVD, or another disc drive

 Before installing the CD drive it is important that the drive have the jumpers appropriately set to Master, Slave, or Cable Select.
-For example, if this drive is being attached to the same cable as your hard drive, the CD-ROM drive needs to be setup as the Slave drive and the hard drive needs to be setup as Master or Dual Master.
+For example, if this drive is being attached to the same cable as your hard drive, the CD-ROM drive needs to be set to Slave and the hard drive needs to be set to Master or Dual Master.

 Note: If possible, it is recommended that if you are installing a CD-R or CD-RW drive that the drive be setup as the Master drive on the second IDE/EIDE interface.
-This could help in preventing a buffer underrun when creating a CD.
+Have the drive as master can help prevent a buffer underrun when creating a CD.

 The CD-ROM should have two cables connected to it and may have an audio cable, which is the smallest of the cables, the CD-ROM audio cable (or sound card cable).
 When connecting this cable to the CD-ROM drive it should be a 3 or 4 pin cable connection (see above picture).
 Verify that the location that you are connecting this cable to is NOT the jumpers on the back of the drive; while it may be possible for the cable to connect to these pins, this could cause additional issues.

 Next, connect the 40-pin IDE/EIDE interface cable (large gray ribbon cable) to the back of the CD-ROM drive.
 This cable has one side of the cable that is red or blue indicating PIN 1.
 This side of the cable almost always points to where the power connects to the CD-ROM drive.

 Finally, connect the Molex style power cable to the back of the CD-ROM drive.
 This cable is keyed therefore should only connect to the computer one-way.